(This post was originally featured on Meetothermums.com)

-There’s a massive difference between using social media for personal use and using it for business, but if you know the difference then there are a lot of companies crying out for help as more and more people realise that it’s one of the most important marketing tools out there.
+There’s a massive difference between using social media for personal use and using it for business, but if you know the difference then there are a lot of companies crying out for Social Media Managers to help as more and more people realise that it’s one of the most important marketing tools out there.

 Good luck if you are thinking about doing some freelancing.
 Let me know if you have thought of any other ideas for jobs you can do from home.